CederGroupHub/sparse-lm/paper/paper.md

 The pre-existing packages mentioned include highly performant implementations of the specific models they implement.
-However, none of these packages implement the full range of sparse linear models  available in `sparse-lm`, nore do they support the flexibility to modify the optimization objective and choose among many open-source and commerically available solvers. `sparse-lm` satisfies the need for a flexible and comprehensive library that  enables easy experimentation and comparisons of different sparse
+However, none of these packages implement the full range of sparse linear models  available in `sparse-lm`, nor do they support the flexibility to modify the optimization objective and choose among many open-source and commerically available solvers. `sparse-lm` satisfies the need for a flexible and comprehensive library that  enables easy experimentation and comparisons of different sparse